ceph/ceph/doc/man/8/cmds.rst

 Availability
 ============

-**cmon** is part of the Ceph distributed file system.
+**ceph-mon** is part of the Ceph distributed file system.
 Please refer to the Ceph wiki at http://ceph.newdream.net/wiki for more information.